 Designed, developed, and supported in Australia

 With a 30 year pedigree, Spydus is proudly designed and developed in Australia, with contributions from our international colleagues and customers.
 Our experienced team of software developers, technical and helpdesk staff, and trainers understand the needs of libraries and provide the expertise and delivery know how to help you deliver best-practice library services to your community.

 Streamlined procurement via the PA and WALGA panels

 We're on both the Procurement Australia and WALGA panels.
 Being admitted to these panels means that the selection process is streamlined, saving you time and money, enabling you to focus on your service delivery.

-The intrinsic value of libraries as public spaces: communicating physical-digital as the new normal
+The intrinsic value of libraries as public spaces: Physical-digital, communicating the new normal

 This report reveals insights for library service delivery, now and into the future, with a focus on the online library space.